marmelab/checkoid/Readme.md

 ```

 #### match
-Take a regex and return a validator that check if checked value match it
+Take a regex and returns a validator that check if the value match it

 ```js
 import { match } from 'checkoid';